hideya/langchain-mcp-tools-py/README.md

 ## Limitations

 - Currently, only text results of tool calls are supported.
-- Fatures other than [Tools](https://modelcontextprotocol.io/docs/concepts/tools) are not supported.
+- MCP features other than [Tools](https://modelcontextprotocol.io/docs/concepts/tools) are not supported.

 ## Change Log